JohnVspecialist/quote_generator/README.md

 # Quote Generator

-A Python program that generates and displays random quotes.
+A project I did for fun to practice basic coding, it's a Python program that generates and displays random quotes.
 You can add your own quotes too!

 ## Features